orsonteodoro/gcf2/README.md

 #!/bin/bash
 main() {
 	echo "Scanning system for CFI violations and breakage.
-Please wait..." local exclude=(
+Please wait..." echo "You can stop anytime with kill -9 $$" local exclude=(
 		# basename goes here
 	)